-Texas property tax code permits a 100 percent exemption on the appraised value of solar, wind or biomass energy devices installed or constructed for the production and use of energy on-site.
+Texas property tax code permits a 100% exemption on the appraised value of solar, wind or biomass energy devices installed or constructed for the production and use of energy on-site.
 See Texas property tax Form 50-123, "Exemption Application for Solar or Wind-Powered Energy Devices" to claim this exemption.

 Texas also offers a loan program for eligible efficiency technologies.
 The "LoanSTAR" program is available to schools, hospitals and local governments.
-The low interest loans are capped at a \$5 million maximum and are required to meet certain technical guidelines including a detailed energy assessment report.
+The low interest loans are capped at a \$5 million maximum and are required to meet certain technical guidelines, including a detailed energy assessment report.
+For more information on these tax exemptions, visit the Comptroller's website at https://comptroller.texas.gov/programs/seco/.